Kristina01111000/Drws_site/README.md

 	- Is the app only for people who pay?
 Probably only for those who join at $5 a month or more
 	- Make an email sign up for when the app is ready
 	- Email stephen about the image he sent for the app email list sign up, cc dr w in it
+- For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one